trolando/sylvan/docs/index.rst

         free(my_var);
     }

+If you use ``mtbdd_protect`` you do not need to update the reference every time the value changes.

 The *mtbdd* subpackage also implements thread-local stacks to temporarily store pointers and results of tasks:

 .. code:: c